-Admission into the Doctor of Physical Therapy Program is limited to 45 qualified applicants each year.
-Students can enter in the following ways:
+The Department of Physical Therapy offers multiple pathways for admission into the D.P.T. program.
+Admission is competitive and limited to 45 qualified applicants each year.
+Students can enter the program in the following ways, listed in priority order.